How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 When you partner with a Buyer Agency, you gain more than access to listings—you gain a strategic advocate.
 In Kenya’s fast-paced and often opaque property market, this representation can be the difference between overpaying and securing your dream home at fair value.

-Understanding Land Banking Investment Schemes
+• Inherent Risks in Land Banking Schemes

 The incentive to an investor is obviously the opportunity to cash out of the scheme with significantly higher capital gains than would otherwise have been achievable through an outright purchase of the property.

-The proponents of the scheme “acquire” the right, theoretically, to sell the land via a leasing option and to either finalize the transfer to their investors upon maturity of the agreed term of the contract; or to redeem the option at the prevailing market rates at such agreed future date.
+The proponents of the scheme “acquire” the right, theoretically, to sell the land via a leasing option and to either finalise the transfer to their investors upon maturity of the agreed term of the contract; or to redeem the option at the prevailing market rates at such agreed future date.

-Land Banking
+Land Banking Explained

 The Investment Rules for Land Banking